Harvey John

 Adding achievements for each role can also set your CV apart.
 Examples include clearing a significant backlog, covering for absent colleagues, identifying an error that saved money, streamlining processes, or creating a new report or spreadsheet.
 If you don’t have notable achievements for every role, create a separate section for career achievements and list them all together.
 This way, you avoid giving the impression that you underperformed in certain roles.

-Forget this rule.
+The typical advice is usually between 1-2 pages.
+But, you can forget this rule.
 If your content is relevant and not overly wordy, three pages are better than leaving off credible information, especially for more experienced candidates.
 Don’t sacrifice readability with tiny font and congested text.
 The ease of reading and overall look of the CV is important.

 Keep your content concise and to the point, but if it’s valuable to your application, include it.
 A CV shouldn’t ever need to be longer than 3-4 pages maximum.